SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/sparkfun_micro_oled_ssd1306/README.md

   | I2C_SDA      | ULP_GPIO_6 [EXP_16] | Qwiic cable  | SDA                |
   | I2C_SCL      | ULP_GPIO_7 [EXP_15] | Qwiic cable  | SCL                |

+> [!TIP]
-**Note:** There are several jumpers on *SparkFun Micro OLED Breakout (Qwiic) board* that can be changed to facilitate several different functions.
+> There are several jumpers on *SparkFun Micro OLED Breakout (Qwiic) board* that can be changed to facilitate several different functions.
 The first of which is the ADDR jumper.
 The ADDR jumper can be used to change the I2C address of the board.
 The default jumper is open by default, pulling the address pin high and giving us an I2C address of 0X3D.
 Closing this jumper will ground the address pin, giving us an I2C address of 0X3C.

 The second of which is the I2C pull-up jumper.
 If multiple boards are connected to the I2C bus, the equivalent resistance goes down, increasing your pull-up strength.
 If multiple boards are connected on the same bus, make sure only one board has the pull-up resistors connected.